zedmatrix/Learning_CPP/Advent of Code/README.md

-# Advent of Code 2024
+# Advent of Code

+## 2024
-my first time solutions in c++
+This was my first time attempting solutions in c++

+## 2025
+I have Learned alot more and have formatted the files and functions better